MaximilianLau/iDemograph/README.md

+Register/Login with encryption.
 Place image URLs; the app will detect the people in the photos, and then guess their age, ethnic group, and sex

 Changes in API has caused depreciation, update needed.